-Mike Kellie, vocalist and drummer for Spooky Tooth, was born in Birmingham, England in 1947.
+Mike Kellie, vocalist, drummer for Spooky Tooth, and prolific session musician, was born in Birmingham, England in 1947.

 Lee Oskar, harmonica player and original member of War who later co-founded the LowRider Band, was born in Copenhagen, Denmark in 1948.

-Nick Lowe, singer-songwriter, producer, solo artist, and half of the duo Rockpile with Dave Edmunds, was born Nicholas Drain Lowe in Walton-on-Thames, Surrey, England in 1949.
+Nick Lowe, singer-songwriter, musician, producer, co-founder of Brinsley Schwarz, a solo artist, and half of the duo Rockpile with Dave Edmunds, was born Nicholas Drain Lowe in Walton-on-Thames, Surrey, England in 1949.

 Douglas “Dougie” Thomson, bassist for Supertramp from 1972-1988, was born in Glasgow, Scotland in 1951.